Tom Oliphant, Broadhurst’s solicitor, found the site and cabled Broadhurst who was back in England. Broadhurst got on the next available ship.

 Swimming sports were held in the Cambridge Olympic size pool for the first time.

-A rotary type shed was build on farm to make dairying easier.
+A rotary shed was built on the farm to make dairying easier.

 The school roll doubled to have 286 students.